Ben-Karr/Ben-Karr.github.io/README.md

 _C++ | OpenCV | Object Detection | Cascade Classifier_
 [![zazzup example](assets/zazzup_example.png)](https://github.com/Ben-Karr/zazzup-webcam-opencv)
 _Add a hat and a bowtie to a face in a webcam stream._
-I used `C++` and OpenCV (in particulara pretrained Haar Cascade Classifier) to dynamically find the bounding box around a face in a video.
+I used `C++` and OpenCV (in particular a pretrained Haar Cascade Classifier) to dynamically find the bounding box around a face in a video.
 I then add pictures of a hat and a bowtie to the upper/lower edge of that box.

 # Tabular Data